 Self confidence is one of those things that ultimately determines whether you’re going to be highly successful in your life or not.
 When you look at people who have genuine self confidence, you just know that they either have created or are about to create something amazing.
 So how does it work and how do we gain that unshakable confidence in ourselves?

-Thanks to one of our listener's questions, on this episode of the Life Coach School podcast, we’re getting into the topic of self-confidence.
-We cover where confidence comes from, why so many of us don’t have enough of it and what we need to do to gain faith in ourselves.
-Don’t miss this important episode that is sure to help you unlock your unlimited potential and accomplish anything you put your mind to!
+Thanks to one of our listener’s questions, in this episode of the Life Coach School podcast, we’re getting into the topic of self confidence.
+We cover where confidence comes from, why so many of us don’t have enough of it, and what we need to do to gain faith in ourselves.
+Don’t miss this important episode that’s sure to help you unlock your unlimited potential and accomplish anything you put your mind to!

 Grab your copy of our new Wisdom From The Life Coach School Podcast book.
 It covers a decade worth of research, on life-changing topics from the podcast, distilled into only 200 pages.
 It’s the truest shortcut to self-development we have ever created!

 What you will discover

 - Where we tend to look for confidence.

 - The main reason why we lack confidence in ourselves and how it affects our self esteem.